Why only 100 cards?

 There are cards that refer to an owner.
 Because you are sharing the library, graveyard, and exile, owner is defined as the person who casts the card and is reset when the spell goes to the graveyard/exile.

-Honestly, I think some of it comes down to wanting something compact and portable.
+Honestly, it comes down to wanting something compact and portable.
 100 cards easily fits in a variety of deck boxes.
 Any larger, and you might as well consider a cube and any smaller and you would have a hard time supporting up to 4 players.

 Part of the challenge of the format and what puts players to the test is the removing of spells from the game to serve as land.
 You are forced to make decisions, and then subsequently, have to deal with those consequences.
 Example: If you decide to play a wrath effect as a land, that is one less opportunity to wipe the board.